OpenCollarTeam/opencollarteam.github.io/docs/How-to-Build-Your-OpenCollar.md

 **Everything else** goes in the root prim:

 REQUIRED CORE.
-These scripts are necessary for the collar to work.
+In addition to oc_auth, oc_dialog, and oc_settings which each use their own prim above, these scripts in the root prim are necessary for the collar to work:
 > oc_sys, oc_com

 INTEGRATED.
 These scripts can be removed without breaking the collar but have integrated menu functions: